manasa-arun/python/content/en/Tips/list-built-in-function-in-python.md

 ---
-title: "list() function in python"
+title: "python list() function syntax,usage examples"
-description: "list() function syntax,parameters,examples in python"
+description: "The `list()`function is one of the built-in function in python"
 date: "2022-07-21 T11:55:05+09:00"
 draft: false
 link: "list() Built-in functions"